Substance Abuse Treatment: Five Benefits Of Substance Use Group Therapy

 What are the most popular recovery groups?

-Some popular recovery groups include:
+Some popular recovery groups and group treatment options include:

-- 12-step programs, like Alcoholics Anonymous and Marijuana Anonymous
+- 12-step programs, like Alcoholics Anonymous and Marijuana Anonymous.

 How to help a drug addict who refuses help?